Modeling the Past Hypothesis: A Mechanical Cosmology: Studying Non-Equilibrium Statistical Mechanics

 \subsection{Numerical Results}

 To study freeze-out, the Hamiltonian is modified to include an additional species of particle.
 The momenta are histogrammed at regular time steps and fitted with the equilibrium distribution, Eq. (\ref{RelEquilDist}), from which $\beta$ is extracted.
-FIG. \ref{Freezegaussians} shows generic freeze-out behavior of a single species that starts out of equilibrium.

-The form of the potential affects the thermalization time, but, qualitatively, the results are independent of the interaction Hamiltonian, due to the periodicity of the simulated system.
+The form of the potential affects the thermalization time, but qualitatively the results are independent of the interaction Hamiltonian, due to the periodicity of the simulated system.
 Periodicity implies that the position dependent integrals that enter the partition function will cancel explicitly with those in the equilibrium distribution, since each is finite.

 We consider a scenario analogous to the early universe: the interaction of two species, initially out of equilibrium, but each in self-equilibrium.